mjcconsulting/camelz4-prototype/modules/associations/README.md

 **TODO**: Determine Module Pre-Requisites and List here

-## Build SSM Associations
+## Build Associations

-This is the list of SSM Associations to be created within the Management Account.
+This is the list of Associations to be created within the Management Account.

 **WIP**: This is initially a copy of some partially working code from the CaMeLz3-Prototype that was not used, in case we may want to use it here.
 This needs more work and testing before it's ready for use.